Staff group photo LMT, RL, KP – website banner

 Before the Stavros Niarchos Foundation, she worked at the Williams College Museum of Art in development and fundraising.
 She received her M.B.A. from New York University’s Stern School of Business and her B.A. in the History of Art from Cornell University’s College of Arts & Sciences, the latter graduating Phi Beta Kappa and earning a Varsity Letter in Rowing.

-Office and Grants Manager
+Grants and Office Manager

 All staff photos by David Hechler.